 The student body is hand-picked to create an unrivalled learning dynamic in the classroom, where every single market segment and many nationalities (20+ in our current cohort) are represented.
 In addition, the lecturers are the crème de la crème with significant amounts of industry knowledge and experience.
 You’ll meet with us for eight one-week modules and carry out extensive group-work, and this will enable you to build a trusted network that you’ll draw upon for many years to come.

 It’s a challenging and diverse syllabus that encompasses every aspect of the shipping and logistics industry, but each module will be relevant to your own company and you’ll examine and scrutinise real life examples from your own professional area of influence, and from shipping industry practice across the board.

 The ISP (or final Integrated Strategy Project) is the part of the course that many of our students find the most rewarding.
 You’ll be asked to identify an issue of strategic importance from your own workplace and to write an in-depth, comprehensive report that defines a strategy for addressing that issue.
-It’s something that you’ll complete, coached by two expert, over the last seven months of your programme and will immerse you in your company’s DNA.
+It’s something that you’ll complete, coached by two experts, over the last seven months of your programme and will immerse you in your company’s DNA.